robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 Vulnerabilities also use a Common Platform Enumeration Scheme to quickly search vulnerabilities in specific vendor products.
 For example you can use a CPE URL to uniquely reference a particular software product and its version.

-Starting in 2019, the NVD database started to consistently link vulnerabilities to related common weaknesses using CWE IDs.
+More recently, the NVD database started to consistently link vulnerabilities to related common weaknesses using CWE IDs.

 ---